 10. Sip cocktails at a festive hotel

-Add a cozy evening in a festive hotel (and by a fireplace if you're lucky) to your list of the best things to do in Bruges in winter.
+Add a cozy evening in a festive hotel (and by a fireplace if you're lucky) to your list of the best things to do in Bruges in December.

 The hotels in Bruges do a lovely job of making everything look festive and bright during the holidays.
 If you're spending Christmas in Bruges, you must stop by a hotel or two for pre-dinner drinks or nightcap.